 Receiving the movement transmitted by the horse’s pelvis – which results in weight shifts, balance reactions, and core/pelvis motions – helps the rider develop the skills – like motor planning, bilateral coordination, muscle strength, balance, visual perceptual, sensory regulation, weight-bearing, timing, and more – so essential for daily life.

 In Short: The dynamic movement of the horse combined with the dynamic environment leads to functional change.

 By applying different combinations of patterns (like circles, weaving, uphill and downhill), gaits and speeds (slow walk, fast walk, trot), riding postures (sitting facing forward, sideways or backwards, on hands and knees, lying face-down), and interactive activity stations which are designed to develop particular physical, mental, and emotional skills, our highly trained therapists are able to provide precisely the sensory and neurological input each child will benefit from most.

 Combining the traditional therapy practices with the use of horses has seen improvements in many ways:

 Manes and Miracles Parent

-Four times each month, Hayden gets to leave behind the wheels of her chair during therapy to experience the freedom of walking on Winston, her favorite pony.
+Four times each month, Hayden gets to leave behind her wheelchair during therapy to experience the freedom of walking on Winston, her favorite pony.

-Will you join the Miracle Maker Club to bring hope, happiness, and healing to Hayden and her friends?
+Will you join the Miracle Maker Club to provide scholarships for hope, happiness, and healing to Hayden and her friends?